Wow. The San Juan Mountains in Colorado

 are amazing.
 We begin the first morning by shooting Maroon

-Bells, before traveling to the Crystal Mill, then southwest to the
+Bells, before traveling to the Crystal Mill in the afternoo, then southwest to the

 San Juan Mountains around Telluride, Ouray, and Durango.
 We spend time exploring many of the